LennardZuendorf/intro/README.md

 # intro v2
 #### Intro V2 is the next generation of my personal website, merging my personal website and portfolio page.
-#### Build on the newest version Next UI with a completely custom layout/design and using Contentlayer.
-I'll include some more fun design options with Rough notation
+#### Build using Next.js 14 and top of shadcn/ui, powered by tailwindcss and radix.
+Uses a completely custom layout using Contentlayer for mdx based content.

 ## 🏗️ Tech Stack:

-**Languages:** Typescript, MDX
+**Languages:** Typescript

-**Frameworks:** Next.js, TailwindCSS, Contentlayer, NextUI, ...
+**Frameworks:** Next.js, TailwindCSS, Contentlayer

 **Hosting:** Vercel